 Are you brushing up on Croatian phrases before your trip to our country?
 Any holiday abroad comes with the nagging feeling that you might run into situations with a language barrier.
 However, the chances of this happening on your holiday here in Croatia are minimal.

 At Rewind Dubrovnik, we go out of our way to help make visitors feel welcome and at home.
 Everyone on our team wants you to have a fun, positive, and unforgettable time touring the twinkling azure waters of the Adriatic Sea.

 One way we do this is by communicating in excellent English.
-When combined with our friendliness and personal service, our private boat tours in Dubrovnik have become the natural choice for tourists from all over the world.
+When combined with our friendliness and personal service, our land tours of Dubrovnik and private boat tours in Dubrovnik have become the natural choice for tourists from all over the world.

 If you have any questions about specific tours we offer, please feel free to get in touch.

 For now, though, let’s take a closer look at how widely spoken English is in Croatia.

 In short, yes!
 Croatia is no different to many other countries around the world when it comes to English.
 For years now, we have consumed English-language films and songs.

 Children here start learning a second language in school from around the age of seven.
 English is by far one of the most commonly taught at this point, along with German and Italian.

 Being bilingual, or even multilingual, is common among Croatians.
 For example, a recent poll showed that 80% of Croatians are multilingual.
 Within that group, 81% speak English.

 What’s more, as many as 95% of people aged 15 to 34 speak at least one foreign language.
 English is the most common of any secondary tongue in this age group.